Recently, we received a hand-written letter from a Ms Victoria Harwood, a resident of Nottingham.

 A swarm box is taken to the site, either a specialist box or a common-all-garden cardboard box will do fine, the box is placed down in situ, and the team wait for the bees to enter, returning to the box a few hours later before bringing the bees safely back to the apiary.

-Beyond the assistance in protecting and rehabilitating bees, of the partnership with us, Kimit spoke of how he’s glad to be working together towards saving the bees, and of his hope that the coverage gained by our campaign will help to make the public less afraid of bees, safe in the knowledge that we will refer our callers to the LBA, or that the public will go directly to them.
+Beyond the assistance in protecting and rehabilitating bees, of the partnership with us, Kimit spoke of how he’s glad to be working together towards saving the bees, and of his hope that the coverage gained by our campaign will help to make the public aware of the importance of bees, and reduce the fear felt towards them, safe in the knowledge that we will refer our callers to the LBA, or that the public will go directly to them.

 A new partnership